mga-mirth/awesome-mirth/README.md

 - 🔧 [HL7 Inspector](https://bitbucket.org/crambow/hl7inspector/wiki/Home) - The HL7 Inspector is a useful open source tool for integration the HL7 Version 2 in a health care environmental.
 - 🔧 [VSCode Connect](https://github.com/tonygermano/connect-vscode) - Environment for testing scripts using the Rhino engine in a pseudo-Mirth environment.
 - 🔧 [Mirth-Jest-Framework](https://github.com/vibinernesto/Mirth-Jest-Framework) - repository to perform unit-testing for mirth scripts outside/inside mirthconnect tool.
+- 🔧 [Mirth-Migrator](https://github.com/odoodo/Mirth-Migrator) - Mirth Migrator is a web-based tool that automates the transfer of Mirth Connect Enterprise Service Bus channels and code templates between Mirth environments.

 ## Template or Example